Sunday, May 30, 2010

 Anyway, I didn't stay too long since I knew that the crowd would all rush back to Central after the parade.
 So I wiggled my way back to the ferry terminal.
-We were in line for quite a while.
-As we boarded the ferry, I could see the line outside the building stretch back really far.
+I was in line for quite a while.
+As I boarded the ferry, I could see the line outside the building stretch back really far.
 Thank God I decided to leave early or I would have missed catching up with my family in Hong Kong Disneyland.

 If you do plan to visit the Cheung Chau Bun Festival, here are some tips:

 1. With the mammoth crowd that visits Cheung Chau during the festival, it's best to join a guided tour since they take the group on a private boat (so no lines at the ferry terminal) and you get to watch the parade at the official grandstand.
 Contact the Hong Kong Tourism Board to inquire about the tours.
 It's not cheap at HK$640 (2010 tour fee).
 But you basically pay for comfort and convenience.

 2. If you want to explore on your own and have time and funds to spare, then book a stay for a night or two in Cheung Chau.
 At least you also get to witness the bun-snatching competition at midnight and don't join the crowds on the ferry.

 3. But if you're on a tight budget or schedule, just make sure you're in Cheung Chau as early as possible (before lunch) to avoid the crowds.
 It's a good thing the Hong Kong Tourism Board prepares a Hong Kong Cultural Celebrations Activities Guide which lists down the schedule of events and activities of the various festivals held in May.